Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Democratized Learning Design

+where $\alpha= \mu_{k+1} / (\mu_k+\mu_{k+1})$.
+The trade-off parameter $\alpha$ can be tuned later in the experiments to control the contribution from the learning models of upper-group and group members.

+Given the closed form solution (\ref{EQ:closed_form}), the coupling between different levels can be approximated by splitting the model updates at each level via the bottom-top, and then, top-bottom scheme.
+In Fig.\ref{F:Recursive}, we show the illustration of the proposed hierarchical updates.
+In particular, the lower groups and members are updated first before the upper-groups.
+And then, the updated upper-groups broadcast the parameters to its group members to finish one update cycle.

-At the lowest level, each learning agent $n$ can actually learn its learning model to fit their local data for the personalized learning problem regarding the latest hierarchical generalized models as follows:
+At the lowest level, each learning agent $n$ can actually perform the local training process to fit its private data with the personalized learning problem using the latest hierarchical generalized models as follows: